-- I simulate the partial equilibrium response of enrollment to an \$1,000 increase in subsidies for all the enrollees evenly. - The additional subsidies are given to only one generation. - All the prices and the distribution of initial state are fixed at the current level. - The aggregate enrollment rate of the affected generation increases by 1.05 percentage points in the simulation, which is broadly in the range. - ▶ The fraction of college graduates increases by 0.45 percentage points. - ► The fraction of college dropouts increases by 0.60 percentage points.
+- I simulate the change in enrollment to an \$1,000 increase in subsidies evenly. - The additional subsidies are given to only one generation. - All the prices and the distribution of initial state are fixed (PE). - Increases by 1.05 percentage points in the simulation, which is broadly in the range. - ► The fraction of college graduates increases by 0.45 percentage points. - ► The fraction of college dropouts increases by 0.60 percentage points.